CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/light_transmutation.md

 ## Editing Values

 - Sets the IBlockState that Starmetal Ore is converted into when placed beneath a Celestial Crystal Cluster.
-Useful when the Light Transmutation recipe converting Iron Ore into Starmetal Ore has changed.:
+Useful when the Light Transmutation recipe converting Iron Ore into Starmetal Ore has changed:

     ```groovy:no-line-numbers
     mods.astralsorcery.light_transmutation.setStarmetalReplacementState(IBlockState)